systemli/userli/hugo/content/_index.md

 * Multiplier - Like user but with unlimited invite codes
 * Suspicious - User without invite codes
 * Spam - This account is suspected to be hacked and can't send mail anymore
+* Permanent - Don't delete this account in user cleanup
 * Domain-Admin - Can add/edit/delete users and aliases for their domain
 * Admin - Can add/edit/delete all available data